Niels Bohr to Albert Einstein

 How does one summarize a professional life for a stranger?
 What to say?
 And what not to say?

 On the simplest of levels, I chaired a research-oriented department of religious studies for eight years, have mentored graduate students for twelve years now, and have taught at a wide variety of institutions for twenty-two (Westminster College, Harvard Divinity School, Rice University, the Esalen Institute, and the University of Colorado).
 I have published six monographs, written a next-generation textbook on how to compare religions with three of my graduate students, co-edited six more volumes, and written some ninety odd essays ("odd" in both senses of that term).

 My life has taken me from Roman Catholicism and Benedictine monastic spirituality (to which I remain deeply and affectionately indebted), through psychoanalysis and the Hindu Tantra (to which I remain deeply and affectionately indebted), into the human potential movement, the history of American metaphysical religion, and, most recently, the paranormal, popular culture, and the study of emergent mythologies.
-Despite my best efforts, I am not sure I have taken a single full day off from such intellectual and spiritual pursuits in over three decades, that is, since I was about fourteen.
+Despite my best efforts, I am not sure I have taken a single full day off from such intellectual and spiritual pursuits in nearly four decades, that is, since I was about fourteen.

 That is an exaggeration.